 It’s a common quandary for parents – to send your child to school as soon as they can attend, or hold them back till they’re ready?
-New research has found that there is a strong argument for the latter.
+Recent research has found that there is a strong argument for the latter.

 Each extra month makes a difference

 A survey of 100,000 kids led by researchers at the University of New South Wales compared delayed starting rates across the country with developmental data.
 The research is the first of its kind conducted in Australia.

 According to the study, one-quarter of children are now starting kindergarten later than they are “eligible for”, and these late-starters are performing better than their younger classmates.

 When compared with data from the Australian Early Development Census, researchers found that each month a child was held back increased their maturity for school.
 It also helped them score better against most developmental milestones and increased their likeliness of scoring above the 25th percentile by approximately three percent each month.

 Dr Ben Edwards, an associate professor of child and youth development and longitudinal studies at Australian National University, says that these findings raise some interesting questions, particularly around money.

 A matter of money

 Many parents send their kids to school earlier because they can’t afford expensive daycare payments for yet another year.

 Dr Edwards says that families with more money were able to give their children the “gift of time”, reports The Sydney Morning Herald.
 Lower socio-economic and migrant families are less likely to afford extended time at daycare, as they are reliant on both parents returning to full working hours to keep their household running.